Open The Cages tour needs your support to end vivisection: Call for endorsements

 Endorsing is as simple as saying you support the tour and posting about our events and linking to our page.
 We get a ton of traffic on our site, from individuals, groups, media and students; we are happy to showcase other group to these visitors!
 Additionally we get a lot of visits from labs and universities to our website so we like to show that we are part of a network…

-- Finance January 23, 2013Short title: Finance Our work is challenging Scottish finance to become more sustainable and democratic.
+- Divest January 23, 2013Short title: Divest Our work is challenging Scottish finance to become more sustainable and democratic.
 Find out more.
 Background image:

 - Dance For The Climate November 11, 2009In August 2009 over 10.000 people danced for the climate on the Ostend Beach in Belgium.
 By joining this global movement and adding your own dance video to this site, you make your own statement that we have to act now on climate change. read more